ENGLISH CANONICAL TEXT

 Article III — Immutability

-The Inner OS Canon is immutable.
-It shall not be revised, versioned, or replaced.
-Any future evolution of the Inner OS ecosystem may occur only through documents that explicitly declare themselves non-canonical, operating strictly above the Core layer defined by the Canon.
+Any future evolution of Inner OS may occur only through documents that explicitly declare themselves non-canonical, operating strictly above the Core layer.
+No such document may alter, reinterpret, or weaken the Canon.

 Article IV — Rules of Interpretation